- Why do horses hooves crack?

-How do you make a hoof poultice?
+- How do you protect a horse with cellulitis?

 Why do horses hooves crack?